-Delegated persons are those who have been properly and demonstrably instructed in their tasks and the attendant dangers.
+Delegated persons: these are persons who have been properly and demonstrably instructed in their tasks and the attendant dangers.

-Qualified persons are those who are able through training, knowledge and experience as well as knowledge of the specific details to carry out all the required tasks, identify dangers and avoid personal and other risks.
+Qualified persons: these are persons who are able through training, knowledge and experience as well as knowledge of the specific details to carry out all the required tasks, identify dangers and avoid personal and other risks.